SupercomputingWales/intro-mpi/_episodes/03-mpi_point.md

 ## MPI_Send and MPI_Recv

-The first type of communication is using a blocking send and recieve.
-This will not process any furthe code until the send has been completed (i.e. why it is describing as blocking).
+The first type of communication is using a blocking send and receive.
+This will not process any further code until the send has been completed (i.e. why it is described as blocking).
 With `mpi4py` we can use `comm.send` and `comm.recv`.

 A message is just identifiable data on the network:
 - Think of it as an envelope